-With his shaggy hair and athletic nature, Tahith Chong cuts an imposing figure and his proposed move to Manchester United certainly got everybody talking about the Dutch youngster.
+With his shaggy hair and athletic nature, Tahith Chong cuts an imposing figure and his move to Manchester United certainly got everybody talking about the Dutch youngster.

 The deal to sign the Feyenoord youngster, rated one of his country's hottest prospects, was finalised on 27 July 2016 as he received international clearance in order to represent the Reds.

 The Netherlands youth international has looked impressive in a wing role as that allows him to show off his blistering pace.

 In his first season, he scored the club's only goal in the 2016/17 FA Youth Cup, a stunner at Old Trafford against Southampton which will live long in the memory - despite the eventual defeat.

 Kieran McKenna commented: "Tahith has hit the ground running in his time here and I think he's just a fantastic professional.
 He has the right attitude to training and looks after himself really well off the pitch.
 He's really personable and good with the staff and players, which has helped him to settle in quickly.
 On the pitch, everyone has been excited by his performances; he's an eye-catching player.

 "We'll just keep pushing him to add to that with an end product so he can add goals and assists, as he has been doing, and can have a bright future in the game."

 Unfortunately, he suffered a bad tackle in January's Academy game against Everton which prematurely ended his debut campaign in Manchester.
 It left him with figures of four goals in 15 appearances (13 as a starter) for the 2016/17 campaign.

 The Curacao-born winger recovered from a knee operation to make an instant impact at all youth levels, starting by scoring in the first start of his comeback against Manchester City's Under-18s in November.